This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long to stay in each place.

 If you are after something very unique, go and visit the Venice Art Mask Factory.
 It got the most diverse and magnificent collection of Venetian masks!
 Each mask is a unique piece of art that went through the hands of 12 to 13 professionals.
 Just stunning!

 Settled in a beautiful old villa, Vila Bekteshi offers outdoor seating and outstanding traditional food.
 For some tasty, reasonably priced seafood, head to Rozafa Sea Food and try their octopus!

 Tirana – Berat: 1 hour 45 minutes (123km) by car | 2 hours 15 minutes by bus

 To continue your journey towards Berat, take a bus from the Terminali i Autobusave të Veriut dhe Jugut for around 500 leks (4 euro).
 Berat, “The Town of a Thousand Windows,” as it’s lovingly called, is an absolute must-visit.
 A prime example of Albanian architecture, Berat is a UNESCO world heritage site over 2,400 years old.

 How To Get Into Berat

-The bus will stop at Terminali i Autobuzave Berat from which you would take another local bus which takes you to the centre.
+The bus will stop at Terminali i Autobuzave Berat, from which you will take another local bus to the center.

 Highlights Of Berat

 Towering over the city, Berat Castle (or the Citadel of Berat) is a well-preserved fortress with many Ottoman mosques and Byzantine churches.
-From the courtyard, you got the best panoramic views of the city and the Osum River alike.
+You get the city’s best panoramic views and the Osum River from the courtyard.

 On the bottom of Berat Castle lies Mangalem, a traditionally Muslim area.
-It’s most famous for its three mosques and the Ethnographic Museum featuring artefacts from the Ottoman area.
+It’s most famous for its three mosques and the Ethnographic Museum featuring artifacts from the Ottoman area.